Alien147899/little_card_game/README.md

 ## Notes

 - The LAN mode is experimental and may be unstable; the local mode is the primary way to play.
-- All in‑game messages and comments have been translated to English.

 If you run into issues running the game with LÖVE, open an issue on GitHub with your OS version, LÖVE version, and any error messages from the console.